Graftgold: MicroProse/Activision era

-The Virgin/Renegade era
+Virgin/Renegade era

-Graftgold’s salvation came from Virgin Interactive.
-Graftgold already had a working relationship with Virgin through their development of Super Off Road.
+Graftgold had already established a working relationship with Virgin Interactive through its development of Super Off Road.
 Having repurchased the rights for Realms from Activision, Graftgold finished the game for Virgin.
 From 1991 to 1993, Graftgold concentrated on Sega's primary gaming platforms—the Master System, Game Gear and Mega Drive—developing and converting numerous titles for these consoles for Virgin.

-As Graftgold was developing Sega games for Virgin, Graftgold also struck up a publishing deal with Renegade.
+At the same time, Graftgold also struck up a publishing deal with Renegade Software.
 Renegade salvaged a number of products that had initially been promised to Mirrorsoft, publishing both Graftgold's critically acclaimed Fire and Ice platform game on multiple platforms and Uridium 2 on the Amiga.

-Somewhere between the early and mid-1990s, two things happened which would prove to be the beginning of the end for Graftgold.
-The 8-bit console formats stopped being viable as the Nintendo Entertainment System and Master System made way for 16-bit consoles.
+Somewhere between the early and mid-1990s, the 8-bit console formats stopped being viable as the Nintendo Entertainment System and Master System made way for 16-bit consoles.
 As a consequence, Graftgold's 8-bit conversion work was stopped.
 The Amiga and Atari ST were also becoming obsolete as gaming platforms.
-By the time Graftgold had completed all their contractual obligations for the 8-bit consoles and 16-bit computers, it was already too late to establish a significant foothold within the 16-bit console market.
-Graftgold would only develop one title apiece for the Mega Drive and Super NES (Ottifants and Empire Soccer 94, respectively, although the latter would remain unpublished).
+By the time Graftgold had completed all its contractual obligations for the 8-bit consoles and 16-bit computers, it was already too late to establish a significant foothold within the 16-bit console market.
+Graftgold developed only one title apiece for the Mega Drive and Super NES (Ottifants and Empire Soccer 94, respectively, although the latter remained unpublished).

 The fledgling PlayStation market remained a difficult nut to crack.
 Just as the transition from 8-bit to 16-bit had escalated development costs and required a significant expansion of resources, so too did the transition from 16-bit to 32-bit platforms.
 PlayStation development kits were notoriously expensive.
-Graftgold were able to afford enough to allow them to begin development on International MotoX and a PlayStation conversion of Rainbow Islands.
-Still, they could not afford to develop any other titles.
+Graftgold was able to afford enough to allow it to begin development on International MotoX and a PlayStation conversion of Rainbow Islands, but it could not afford to develop any other titles.
 Their finances now depended on these two titles.